tjbai/choreo/LOG.md

 | Always Cooperate | 98%                    | 84%                     | 92%     | 20%       | 4%       |
 | Always Defect    | 1%                     | 60%                     | 41%     | 14%       | 23%      |

-Accuracy doesn't change much between baseline and choreographed versions... except in the always defect setting.
-We see that in both choreographed implementations, Bob can better predict Alice's strategy, but the choreographed version learns to be _less_ exploitative and _less_ defensive than the untrained version.
+implementations, Bob can better predict Alice's strategy, but the choreographed version learns to be _less_ exploitative and _less_ defensive than the untrained version.

 ## 3/20: f89004b93b9b2f3cab71d684114477b8daf8eab9